 To schedule a visit from one of our Creative Arts Specialists, please call or email the Creative Arts Program.
 Although our staff is only available for limited hours, we will do our best to accommodate your request.

-The Creative Arts Program is a collaboration between Dartmouth-Hitchcock Arts Program, Norris Cotton Cancer Center Support Services and the Palliative Care Program, and is supported through philanthropy.
-If you are interested in supporting the creative arts program please contact us or donate online to the Arts Program.
+The Creative Arts Program is a collaboration between the Dartmouth-Hitchcock Arts and Humanities Program, Norris Cotton Cancer Center Support Services and the Palliative Care Program, and is supported through philanthropy.
+If you are interested in supporting the creative arts program please contact us or donate online to the Arts and Humanities Program.

 Telling Our Stories Through Word and Image